7 Steps to Creating Tailored Content to Grow Sales

 This is a good way to stay on top of current trends and gauge your competitiveness.
 Knowing what your competitors are doing allows you to spot gaps in your service and content to fill.

-There are companies, like Buzzsumo and Ahrefs, that provide products like consolidated lists of content by URL and numbers of social media shares.
-However, doing the research yourself comes with 2 distinct advantages.
+Some companies, like Buzzsumo and Ahrefs, provide products like consolidated lists of content by URL and the number of social media shares.
+However, doing the research yourself comes with two distinct advantages.

 1. It’s free.